 Oticon is based in Copenhagen, Denmark.
 The company is one of the largest hearing aid manufacturers in the world and was established by Hans Demant.

-Oticon is recognized as a premium hearing aid brand and is known for positioning itself on the cutting edge of hearing aid technology, pioneering both digital and Bluetooth hearing aids.
+Oticon is recognised as a premium hearing aid brand and is known for positioning itself on the cutting edge of hearing aid technology, pioneering both digital and Bluetooth hearing aids.

 Oticon hearing aids are also equipped with advanced hearing improvement technologies that deliver a smooth, natural hearing experience.